Quantum for fundamental scientific discovery

 Dark photons?

-There are various theoretical candidates for dark matter particles under exploration with special experiments.
-One candidate is the dark photon.
-Its fascinating property (if it exists) is that it can go through walls!
-It is the invisible counterpart to photons.
-In the Dark SRF experiment, SQMS researchers are using a pair of superconducting resonators, hunting for signals of dark photons, and have already established world-record sensitivity in a certain mass range.
+In the Dark SRF experiment instead, SQMS researchers are using a pair of superconducting resonators, hunting for signals of non dark matter dark photons, trying to produce and detect this hypothesized particle in the laboratory, and have already established world-record sensitivity in a certain mass range and recently published an improved limit that further extends the Dark SRF sensitivity.
 With qubit sensors, these experiments are further increasing the sensitivity of detection, leading to discovery potential.

 SQMS building devices for ultimate quantum sensing